shishir99111/crypto-zombies/README.md

 - Public function in contract for the zombie creation and couples of private method defined.
 - Contract safe from overflow situations.
 - Zombies can attack, can be level up.
+- Higher the level, higher will be the fee.
+- Can be easily pluggable to any standard Crypto Platform as it the Contract works on the ERC721 Standards.

 TO DO:
 - Web3js integration to utilise the contract, implementation in JS.
 DONE